blesuer0729/sports-reference-clone-data/README.md

 ## Available analyzers
 ### MLB
+ - NRFI (No Run First Innings) from date range
+  - Given two dates, for each day in that range find the percentage of games with NRFI
+ - NRFI per team
- - % of games with no run first innings
+  - Given a team name, find the number of games they played with NRFI